§ Trust Spanning Protocol (TSP) Specification

 , will be repeated multiple times.

-The source endpoint MAY learn and compose the route path by a combination of source’s choices, destination’s choices (that are shared with the source via the Out-Of-Band Introduction mechanism), or by separate TSP message with control payload fields, or other means that are out of scope.
+The source endpoint MAY learn and compose the route path by a combination of the source’s choices, and/or the destination’s choices (that have been shared with the source via the Out-Of-Band Introduction mechanism, separate TSP message with control payload fields, or other means that are out of scope for this spec).

 § Multi-Recipient Communications